What Is a DEXA Scan?

 How a DEXA Scan Works

 DEXA stands for Dual-Energy X-ray Absorptiometry.
 The scanner passes two low-energy x-ray beams through your body at different energy levels.
-Fat and lean tissue each absorb these beams differently, which is how the scanner can tell them apart with precision.
+Fat, muscle, and bone each absorb these beams differently, which is how the scanner can tell them apart with precision.

 You Lie on a Padded Table